smartboxgroup/smartbox-skeleton/docs/pages/_samples/6Broadcast.md

 ---
-title: Create a new broadcast flow
+name: Create a new broadcast flow
 permalink: samples/broadcastflow
 ---